How To Sell on Amazon Handmade

 I’ve always found the regularity of the 2-week payments really helpful for growing my business but it will depend on your cash flow.

-When you sell on Amazon you have 2 main options for fulfilling your orders – you can either fulfill your orders yourself from your location (known as Fulfilled by Merchant or FBM) or you can pay Amazon to fulfill your orders for you (known as Fulfilled by Amazon or FBA).
+When you sell on Amazon you have 2 main options for fulfilling your orders – you can either fulfil your orders yourself from your location (known as Fulfilled by Merchant or FBM) or you can pay Amazon to fulfil your orders for you (known as Fulfilled by Amazon or FBA).

-It is also possible to fulfill your orders using third-party storage and fulfillment but most handmade sellers will use the FBM or FBA models.
+It is also possible to fulfil your orders using third party storage and fulfilment but most handmade sellers will use the FBM or FBA models.

 Fulfilled by Merchant (FBM)